I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 error-tracking Error Tracking operations

-feature-flags Feature flag creation, listing, updates, and management
+feature-flags Feature flag creation, listing, updating, and management

 llmobs LLM Observability span search and analysis